tars-sh/chatgpt-for-english-learning/README.md

 ## Generate Q&A card for specific content or link of article
 Generate a list of thought provoking discussion questions about the {URL or content below}, and return the answers of these questions with the evidence.

-## Summarise article
+## Summarise English article / content
-Summarise the following content / article in bullet points.
+Summarise the following article / content in bullet points.
 The content is {content}; The url of article is {article_url}

 ## Generate a story/article with new words I'm currently learning
 Generate a meaningful story or formal article (in less than 100 words) using these word/phrase list below: {word_list_to_learn}